Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Introduction

-The aforementioned approaches propose fixed sampling schemes that do not depend on the transmitted pulses or the task in hand.
+The aforementioned approaches propose fixed sampling schemes that do not depend on the transmitted pulses or the task at hand.
 This aspect is addressed in \cite{Huijben2019}, where two concatenated models are proposed.
-The first model learns to sub-sample the data, while the second, whose architecture depends on the desired task, learns recovery.
+The first model learns to sub-sample the data, while the second, whose architecture depends on the desired task, learns the recovery.
 Both are jointly trained in an end-to-end fashion.
 The method is tested in several different sub-sampling tasks, including temporal sub-sampling of partial Fourier measurements and recovery of the original signal from them.
 However, this particular task is tested \textit{in-silico} only over simulated random signal vectors; time-alignment of the sub-sampled signals, which is required for ultrasound image recovery, is not addressed, and neither is beamforming.
 Since traditional time-alignment is not possible over a sub-sampled grid, the application to recovery of temporally sub-sampled ultrasound data remains unexplored.

 To the best of our knowledge, no other deep-learning based method has been proposed for the recovery of temporally partial ultrasound channel data.
 Here, we address this issue based on the results in \cite{Chernyakova2014} and \cite{Cohen2018}.
-The input to our model is partial Fourier measurements of the received signals, time-aligned in the frequency domain, as well as partial samples in both space and time which resemble acquisition from a sparse array; Those can be obtained by sub-Nyquist sampling implemented in hardware, as shown in \cite{Tur2011, Baransky2014}.
-Using a convolutional neural network (CNN) trained with MV-beamformed targets, our model learns a full reconstruction to a high quality B-mode image.
-Despite the significant reduction in data volume, it outperforms DAS in terms of resolution and MV in terms of contrast, while both are evaluated over fully-sampled data.
-Moreover, it is almost 10 times faster than NESTA, the method used in \cite{Chernyakova2014} and \cite{Cohen2018} for reconstruction.
-Thus, our approach enables higher quality, faster and more efficient imaging than is mostly used in clinical practice today.
+The input to our model is partial Fourier measurements of the received signals, from either the full array or from a subset of channels, emulating a sparse array.
+Those can be obtained by sub-Nyquist sampling implemented in hardware, as shown in \cite{Tur2011, Baransky2014}.
+Using a convolutional neural network (CNN) trained separately on each reduction factor with MV-beamformed targets, our model learns a transformation from the sub-sampled grid to a high quality B-mode image.
+Despite the significant reduction in data volume, the CNN outperforms fully-sampled DAS in terms of resolution, and is comparable to fully-sampled MV-beamforming in terms of contrast to noise ratio.
+As such, it offers an improved image quality compared to the DAS beamformer used in clinical systems today, at a much lower cost in terms of hardware and software